Sutto/rocket_pants/README.md

 6. **[Simple tools to consume RocketPants apis](#example-client-code)** - RocketPants includes the `RocketPants::Client` class which builds upon [APISmith](https://github.com/Sutto/api_smith) to make it easier to build clients e.g. automatically converting paginated responses back.
 7. **[Built-in Header Metadata Support](#header-metadata)** - APIs can easily expose `Link:` headers (it's even partly built-in for paginated data - see below), and request metadata (e.g. Object count, etc.) can easily be embedded in the headers of the response, making useful `HEAD` requests.
 8. **[Out of the Box ActiveRecord mapping](#built-in-activerecord-errors)** - We'll automatically take care of mapping `ActiveRecord::RecordNotFound`, `ActiveRecord::RecordNotSaved` and `ActiveRecord::RecordInvalid` for you, even including validation messages where possible.
 9. **[Support for active_model_serializers](https://github.com/rails-api/active_model_serializers)** - If you want to use ActiveModelSerializers, we'll take care of it.
-Even better, in your expose call, pass through `:serializer` as expected and we'll automatically take care of invoking it for you.
+Even better, in your expose call, pass through `:serializer` as expected (or `:each_serializer`) and we'll automatically take care of invoking it for you.

 ## Examples